“I lost my job for no reason, but someone with a different ethnicity and less experience was kept on. What are my rights?”

 Employers are generally allowed to pay, promote, hire and fire employees as they wish.
 That is the nature of employment at will laws.
 However, if any of these decisions are based on age, race, national origin, heritage, ethnicity, sexual orientation, disability, gender, pregnancy, religion or any other discriminatory factor, the employer may be violating the employee’s rights under state and federal law.

-That’s where we come in.
+That’s where a knowledgeable ADA lawyer comes in.
 Gordon Law Group provides skilled and experienced representation for those who have been discriminated against.
 Our group of talented attorneys would be happy to assist you – all the way from preliminary questions to court.